Skip to main content

 Choose your provision node hosting method:

+Choose this option if you want faster setup with minimal infrastructure management.
 A Paycrest provision node is a backend service hosted on Docker Hub.
 The deployment process involves pulling the Docker image, configuring environment variables, and starting the server.
+Requirements:

 • Docker installed on your server